XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 # Becoming a Ripple Gateway #

-An existing online financial service, such as a payment system or digital currency exchanges, can provide additional value to customers by acting as a Ripple Gateway.
+An existing online financial service, such as a payment system or digital currency exchangea, can provide additional value to customers by acting as a Ripple Gateway.
 This provides users the ability to send cross-currency payments to users linked by other Ripple Gateways, and potentially provides a new revenue source for balances deposited, withdrawn, or transferred in Ripple.

 Expanding an existing exchange system to support Ripple is a relatively simple task.
 This document explains the concepts necessary to set up a system, and covers the details of doing so.
 In this document, we use a fictional online currency exchange named "ACME" and its users as examples of how ACME can expand its business to include being a Ripple Gateway.